 Find the quirky Koh Phangan beach and cliff bars

 There are many fun and quirky bars in Koh Phangan.
 Most of them are perched on a cliff or tucked away in the jungle with amazing views on the Gulf of Thailand and surrounding small islands.
 But some are located on the beach giving the real paradise island vibes.
-You can choose from the more fancy and luxury restaurant bars such as Bluerama and Tomorrow x High Life restaurant.
-But if you’re looking for a more backpackers vibe with reggae music and cushions on the ground, then there are even more options to choose from!
-Below a short list of the best bars on the island:
+You can choose from the more fancy and luxurious restaurant-bars such as Bluerama and Tomorrow x High Life restaurant.
+But if you’re looking for a more backpacker vibe with reggae music and cushions on the ground, then there are even more options to choose from!
+Below is a short list of the best bars on the island:

-You can visit the Angthong Marine Park by arranging a boat tour at the Thong Sala pier.
+Visiting the Angthong Marine Park is a must-do from Koh Phangan.
 The archipelago is a national park made of 42 islands scattered in the Gulf of Thailand close to Samui and Phangan.
-It takes around 45 minutes for a one way boat trip to get to the Angthong Marine Park.
-The islands cover more than 100 square kilometers and consists of mountains, jungles and white sand beaches.
+It takes around 45 minutes for a one-way boat trip to get to the Angthong Marine Park.
+The islands cover more than 100 square kilometers and consist of mountains, jungles and white sand beaches.
 There are also caves, waterfalls and lakes to explore on your trip.
 The area itself is protected and home to a wide variety of exotic animals.
 And if you’re into camping, you can even choose to camp the night on one of the islands by hiring a tent!